fabschurt/scripts/README.md

 ### clean-jpeg

-A lazy preconfigured wrapper around `jpegoptim`.
+A lazy preconfigured wrapper around `jpegoptim`, to make it strip metadata from JPEGs very agressively.

 **Usage:** `clean-jpeg <files>`